IJLee0812/What-is-on-My-Skin/README.md

 </p>

 ### 5. Detailed descriptions
- > A document summarizing all the things considered during project development is located in **project_design.pdf in the results folder.**
+ > A document summarizing all the things considered during project development is **"project_plan.pdf"**

  ---